 Find your accommodation now!

 Located on the Mediterranean coast, Sitges has 17 beaches that enjoy a mild and temperate climate.
 It is surrounded by the Garraf’s Park mountains, which makes its climate unique.
-It is over forty-four kilometers squared that are home to twenty-eight thousand inhabitants.
-Thirty-five percent of its population is composed of foreigners, mainly from The Netherlands and United Kingdom, whose children attend international schools nearby.
-The city’s infrastructure is very tourism oriented.
+It is over forty-four square kilometers that are home to twenty-eight thousand inhabitants.
+Thirty-five percent of its population counts with foreigners, mainly from The Netherlands and United Kingdom; whose children attend international schools nearby.
+The story of Sitges tells that the infrastructure is very tourism oriented.
 It has three marinas, being the city with most marinas in Spain.
 During the past years, economic activities have disappeared, giving priority to the tourism market of the region.
 Besides tourism, some of the economy is based on fishing, due to its geographic location.

 Throughout the year, Sitges hosts many events that attract people from all over the world.
-The most famous ones are the Sitges Film Festival – a Catalan film festival that was founded in 1967 – and Carnival, the religious holiday that attracts over 250,000 people during its week.
+The most famous ones are the Sitges Film Festival – a Catalan film festival that has its foundation in 1967 – and Carnival, the religious holiday that attracts over 250,000 people during its week.

 With large avenues and narrow streets, Sitges is a charming small town.
 Some streets in the center of the village have exclusive pedestrian and bike access, making a perfect location for a walking tour.
 To get around the city the easiest way is to walk, since its dimension allows it; and for further points like the Playa del Muerto, to make your way with a taxi.
 Sitges disposes of a train station with straight trains to and from Barcelona, which makes it accessible for a day trip during your stay in the Catalan capital.

 - Address: Sitges, 08870, Barcelona

 - BUS: Take the Monbus from Ronda Universitat to Sitges (this bus will pass through the airport T-1)